Our ECC family is growing

 Luz and Alex community outreach.

-We want to welcome new board members to the ECC family!
+We want to welcome a new board member to the ECC family!